bUKaneer/white-label.starthere/README.md

 ### Samples

-Samples is the odd one out in this list.
+The [Samples Project](https://github.com/bUKaneer/white-label.samples) is the odd one out in this list.
 This project contains various implementations and demonstrations of the output of White Label Projects.
 Each folder contained within is a Project in its own right that can be spun up and referenced as required.

 Each folder is an Experiment or Demonstration of a particular implementation detail.